Video shows Irvo Otieno pinned to floor before his death

 “Clearly, there was a significant need to restrain this man given the mental health issues that were going on,” Kershner said.

 Jeff Everhart, an attorney for Deputy Brandon Rodgers, said his client had been trying to help by moving Otieno to his side.
-But Baskervill said the video shows Otieno was moved on his side only when someone from the hospital came in and told him to roll him over.
+But Baskervill said the video shows Otieno was moved on his side only when someone from the hospital came in and gave that direction.

 The Associated Press sought comment about the video from defense attorneys for all the other defendants who have obtained counsel.

-Rhonda Quagliana, an attorney for one of the hospital employees, Sadarius Williams, said in an emailed statement that her client was innocent of the charges.
+Rhonda Quagliana, an attorney for one of the hospital employees, Sadarius Williams, said in an emailed statement that her client was innocent.
 She said he had only minimal physical contact with Otieno and did not apply lethal force during the incident.

 Douglas Ramseur, who represents another hospital employee, Wavie Jones, asked the judge Tuesday to implement a gag order in the case, arguing that the release of the video and subsequent media attention had damaged the defendants’ ability to get a fair trial.
 The judge, who granted bond for Jones, declined to grant the gag order.